ZeroMe1a/FREAK/README.md

 ## About the Changelog

-All the big changes/features implementated will be documented on CHANGELOG, thanks for all the peaple who collaborated with the project until now.
+All the big changes/features implementated will be documented on the CHANGELOG, thanks for all the people who collaborated with the project until now.

 ## Features (implementated and under development)